levisstrauss/loan_default_prediction/README.md

 Contributions to this project are welcome!
 Please feel free to submit issues or pull requests.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License -